-Winter Maintenance - Salting and Salt Bins
+Winter Maintenance - Gritting (rock salt) and salt bins

 If frost, ice or snow is forecast then one of the following procedures are put into action.